-This short post demonstrates how the ScriptRunner Cloud Engineering Team at Adaptavist benefits from using Bamboo deployment projects whilst keeping Staging tests entirely separate from deployments.
+This short post demonstrates how the ScriptRunner cloud Engineering Team at Adaptavist benefits from using Bamboo deployment projects while keeping Staging tests entirely separate from deployments.

 Separating Staging tests from Deployments helps to see if your deployment still works

 The ScriptRunner cloud Engineering Team runs hundreds of builds per day on the Bamboo server, with 26 actively used build and deployment plans grouped into sections for each microservice or feature within the product.
 Regardless of what we are building or deploying, all build plans follow the same pattern:

 - When a branch is created in the repo, the plan runs unit tests and code analysis checks

 - Once branches have been code reviewed and there are no build errors, we merge the changes and there is a corresponding deployment to three environments: Dev, Staging and Production